FarrelBeso/cmsc127project/README.md

 ## Code Explanation

 1. `app.js` is the index file of the application, where the commands are compiled via the `commander` package.
 For now, add the commands there.
-2. The folder `commands` show the possible commands that the CLI could offer, grouped into different files based on functionality and the main tables.
+2. The folder `commands` show the possible commands that the CLI could offer, grouped into the requirements in the project.
 3. The `db` folder has the `connectDB.js` file where it connects with the MariaDB server.
-4. The `utils` folder is for future use.

 ## How to add more functions?

-1. For CLI commands that do not require authentication (for example, just viewing the contents of the database), you might refer to `getEstablishments() and getReviewsFromEstablishments()` functions as reference from the `establishment_cmds.js` and `review_cmds.js` files respectively.
+1. For CLI commands that do not require authentication (for example, just viewing the contents of the database), you might refer to `getAllEstabs()` and `getReviewsFromEstabs()` functions as reference, which could be found in the `reports` folder.
-2. For those that require authentication (for example, leaving a review, or adding a new establishment), refer to the `addReviewToEstablishment()` function from `review_cmds.js` file.
+2. For those that require authentication (for example, leaving a review, or adding a new establishment), refer to the `addReviewToEstab()` function from `feature_1` folder.
+3. Adding a function requires adding a new file within a folder.
-3. Once you're done adding the function, connect it in the `app.js`.
+4. Once you're done adding the function in the file, connect it in the corresponding `index.js` in the folder.
 Follow the format from prior commands.
+5. You may now use it in the `app.js` in the folder.
+Follow the format to append it to the program from prior commands.
-4. Refactoring the functions within more discrete files (since the files currently would be too long) will be done later.
+6. Refactoring the functions within more discrete files (since the files currently would be too long) will be done later.

 ## Other Info